webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 ## Project Lifecycle Phase 3 Planning

-- **Planning Phase**
+- **Planning: Project Management Plan**
+  - documents that describes what the team will deliver and how they will deliver them.
   - Prepare for the work of the project.
   - Objectives broken down into manageable units of work.
 Creation of plans or documents that are used throughout the project to ensure that goals of the project are being met.
-  - Create Schedule
+    - Scope Statement
-  - WBS -details of bit and pieces.
+    - WBS or Backlog
+    - Resource Plan
+    - Project Schedule (Gantt chart, PERT chart)
-  - Resources
+    - Quality Management Plan
-  - Risk and QA(testing to make sure meets spec).
+    - Risk Management Plan
-  - Communication plan -how to communicate project to stakeholders.
+    - Communication Plan: how to communicate project to stakeholders.
-  - Procurement plan -steps to procure resources(items, people).
+    - Stakeholder Management Plan
+    - Project Baseline
+    - Project Budget
+    - Project Plan Approval.
     - Change management plan
-  - budget
 - **Planning: Scope Statement**
   - agreement between customer and project team about the deliverables and success criteria.
 - **Planning: Scope Statement Components**